nickthecook/crops/README.md

 For an [EJSON](https://github.com/Shopify/ejson) file, `ops` will first decrypt these values, then load them.

+> You must have the executable `ejson` in your path to use this feature.
+You can install it via `gem` or by using the Shopify Homebrew tap `shopify/shopify`.

 ![secrets.ejson example](img/ops_secrets.png)

 This allows you to check in most of your secrets safely, and transparently load them when running your code.